MattLondon101/COVID-19_Ultrafast__Memory_Efficient_Genome_Sequence_Aligner/README.md

 ```
 samtools index nucleotide_all2056_NCBI.bam
 ```
-view in IGV by loading both .bam and .bai
+View in IGV by loading both .bam and .bai